 This portion of the Volunteer Handbook explains the Volunteer Services program, including qualifications and requirements to become a volunteer.
-Northern Nevada Medical Center prides itself on having an active and well-staffed department of volunteers under Angie Rodriguez, Volunteer Coordinator.
-We currently have many volunteers participating in numerous volunteer opportunities throughout the hospital as noted below:
+Northern Nevada Medical Center prides itself on having an active and well-staffed department of volunteers under the director of Danielle Roehm, the Patient Experience Coordinator.
+The purpose of the program is to provide efficient volunteers who offer compassion and support services to hospital staff, patients, families and visitors, and is guided by the hospital's mission statement.
+We currently have 60 volunteers participating in numerous volunteer opportunities located throughout the hospital as noted below:

 - Admitting

 - Emergency Room

 - Information/Front Desk

 - Mission Services/Spiritual Care

 - Patient Concierge Team

 - Pet Therapy

 - Same Day Surgery / ICU (2nd floor waiting room)

+- Life Stories

+- Peer Visitor Program

 (Other departments available upon request)